a-wong99/newto-project-repo-main/README.md

 # newto-project-repo-main
-A repository with all the projects I have done  as part of the NewTo training Data Analyst Career Program
+A repository with all the projects I have done as part of the NewTo training Data Analyst Career Program.

+So far I have done projects for Excel, SQL, Python and Tableau, and you can find links to each below: